 Now that you’ve collected some testimonials, it’s time to add them to your website.

 Step 7: Add Testimonials to Your WordPress Website

 Strong Testimonials give you several ways to add customer testimonials to your website for people to see.
-But first, if you have collected testimonials from anywhere other than your testimonials form, you’re going to have to manually add them to the plugin before it will recognize them.
+But first, if you have collected testimonials from anywhere other than your testimonials form and social media platforms, you’re going to have to manually add them to the plugin before it will recognize them.

 To do this, go to Testimonials > Add New.
 You will add a title (or headline) and content (the testimonial) just like you would a post or page.
 Then near the bottom, you’ll fill out the customer’s details such as name, email, company name, etc.

 Once you manually add your testimonials, you’ll see them under Testimonials > All Testimonials.

 In addition, anytime someone fills out your testimonial form, you’ll see a notification for approval.

 To approve a testimonial, view it and click Publish just like you would a typical post or page.